pmelsted/bifrost/README.md

 ## Benchmarking

-Here are a few considerations if you want to benchmark Bifrost in order to compare its performance to other tool(s):
+Here are a few guidelines to benchmark Bifrost in order to compare its performance to tool X:

+* **Do not used the conda installation for benchmarking**

+  Compared to the source install, the Conda package might not have the latest Bifrost version, does not support *k>31* nor native compilation.

+* **Compare the same type of input data**

-- Bifrost input data are sequences (genomes and reads) and its output is a graph.
-The *k*-mers and their multiplicites of the input are computed within Bifrost.
-If you compare time/memory between Bifrost and tool X, X must also include *k*-mer extraction and counting.
-If *k*-mer extraction and counting is done with tool Y a pre-processing step of tool X, report time/memory for X+y, otherwise you are comparing apple and oranges.
+  Bifrost input data are sequences (genomes or reads): the *k*-mers and their multiplicites are computed internaly by Bifrost.
+If *k*-mer extraction and counting is done with tool Y as a pre-processing step of tool X, report time/memory for X+Y (not just X).

+* **Compare the same type of output graphs**

+  Bifrost outputs the vertices and edges of the compacted de Bruijn graph in [GFA](https://gfa-spec.github.io/GFA-spec/GFA1.html) format, a plain-text file format for graphs used by the community.
+Comparing X's output to Bifrost's GFA output is not acceptable if the output of X is not plain-text (e.g binary file) nor if it does not contain vertices and edges for the graph.
+If needed, Bifrost can output only the vertices of the graph in FASTA format with `-f`.

+* **Compare uncompressed output**

+  Bifrost output graphs are compressed by default (which takes computation time).
+When comparing to X's uncompressed output, Bifrost compression must be deactivated with option '-n'.

 ## Troubleshooting

 * compilation (`make`) fails because some header files (*.h*) are not found